 College of Arts & Sciences Policy

 It is the policy of the College of Arts & Sciences that credits received seven or more years before a student’s expected date of graduation will not be accepted in transfer without additional review for current applicability.

 Ordinarily, credit for courses taken at another accredited college or university will be allowed at the rate of eight CAS semester courses (32 credits) for each full year’s (30 to 32 credit hours) transferable courses taken at another university.
-Only courses equivalent to those offered by the undergraduate schools and colleges of Boston University will be accepted for transfer.
-Courses taken at other institutions must carry at least 2.5 Boston University credits in order to be equated to Boston University courses.
-No correspondence or distance learning courses will be accepted.
-The maximum number of courses allowed in transfer is 20; a total of 32 courses are required for graduation.
+Only courses comparable to those offered by the undergraduate schools and colleges of Boston University will be accepted for transfer.
+Courses taken at other institutions must carry at least 2.5 Boston University credits in order to count as full courses toward fulfillment of specific requirements for the BA at Boston University.
+The maximum number of credits allowed in transfer is 80; a total of 128 credits are required for graduation.

 Except under cooperative arrangement, no matriculated student may carry courses concurrently in another institution.
 Grades from courses taken at external colleges and universities (except coursework undertaken as part of the College’s consortium agreement) will not be included in the student’s grade point average (GPA) or appear on the student’s Boston University transcript.

 Please note: Students considering taking a non-BU course abroad for transfer credit must consult with the BU Study Abroad Program Manager for External Programs prior to applying for an international study program.